Universal Private Estimators: Introduction

-Covariance estimation in high dimensions has also received a lot of attention. \cite{KamathLSU19,biswas2020coinpress} consider multivariate Gaussian distributions and make similar boundedness assumptions like A1/A2. \cite{chaudhuri2013near,dwork2014analyze,sheffet2017differentially,upadhyay2018price,amin2019differentially} study private PCA or OLS, which can also be used to estimate covariance.
-However, they assume that the data have bounded norms, which is even stronger than A1/A2.
+Covariance estimation in high dimensions has also received a lot of attention. \cite{KamathLSU19,bun2019private,biswas2020coinpress} consider multivariate Gaussian distributions and make similar boundedness assumptions like A1/A2. \cite{aden2021sample,kamath2021private,liu2021differential,ashtiani2021private,kothari2021private} do not need such assumptions but they relax the privacy notion to approximate DP. \cite{dong2022differentially,amin2019differentially} study the covariance for the data with bounded norms, which is even stronger than A1/A2. \cite{chaudhuri2013near,dwork2014analyze,sheffet2017differentially,upadhyay2018price} study private PCA or OLS, which can also be used to estimate covariance.
+However, they also assume that the data have bounded norms.

 In the empirical setting, worst-case optimality does not make sense for functions whose global sensitivity is very large or $\infty$, which is the case for the empirical mean $\mu(D)$ where $D$ is drawn from an unbounded domain.
 Instance-optimality is thus more suitable, but as pointed out by \cite{asi2020instance}, strict instance-optimality is not possible, who therefore propose a natural relaxation by considering a small neighborhood.
 Nevertheless, for functions like $\mu(D)$, the neighborhood has to be restricted to avoid degeneration into worst-case optimality \cite{huang2021instance}, as we explain in Section \ref{sec:opt}.
+Besides, as mentioned in Section~\ref{sec:our_results_empirical}, our empirical estimator can be used to answer self-join-free aggregation queries in a relational database.
+Answering aggregation queries has also been extensively studied in database community~\cite{mcsherry2009privacy,narayan2012djoin,Palamidessi2012DifferentialPF,proserpio2014calibrating,arapinis2016sensitivity,johnson2018towards,kotsogiannis2019privatesql,tao2020computing,dong21:residual,dong2021nearly,dong2022r2t}.
+For more details, please see~\cite{dong2022r2t}.